BorgWarner EFR Turbos

 The engineers at Borg Warner started from a clean slate, every component of the turbocharger was re-evaluated.
 A list was compiled of every great design feature in existence - then added new ideas, some never before seen.
 They felt the turbocharger of the future should serve many different roles.
 Not only will the turbo be an "air pump" but it can also have integrated features designed to minimize, or in some cases eliminate, additional components in the turbo system - saving time and money while reducing installation effort.
 The turbocharger of the future should be versatile - capable of fitting a variety of different engines, multiple cylinder configurations, integrated manifolds or traditional exhaust manifolds, twinscroll or singlescroll and of course multi-fuel compatible.
 Convenient features such as a traditional 2.5" compressor hose outlet or easily convert it to an integrated vband outlet.
 Many other advanced design elements were added to the turbos such as pre-machining for a shaft speed sensor - data that is very important in determining proper performance or troubleshooting of any turbo car (yet very few log).
 One of the major areas for improvement was found through countless hours of high-tech aerodynamic work.
 Blade aerodynamics were developed from the ground up to result in a lineup of optimally matched ultra-efficient turbochargers suited to high-power modern spark ignition engines.
 These were then further combined with top-shelf materials to allow for market-leading performance, and we at Full-Race couldn't be happier.
 Thank you Borg Warner!

 We at Full-Race are honored to have been involved with Borg Warner in such an evolutionary step in the world of turbocharging.
-The release of BorgWarner's 2011 EFR series turbos marks the highest technology turbochargers ever available to the automotive aftermarket.
-The turbos come in (7) different sizes, using 62mm through 91mm compressor wheel OD.s.
-BorgWarner EFR Turbochargers installed with Full-Race EFR Manifolds will be on display at SEMA in Las Vegas, NV and PRI in Orlando, FL.
-EFR Turbos are 2011 models and will start shipping late 2010 / early 2011.
+The release of BorgWarner's EFR series turbos marks the fastest spooling and quickest responding turbochargers ever available to the automotive aftermarket.
+The turbos are built in different sizes, to suit the application at hand BorgWarner EFR Turbochargers installed with Full-Race EFR Manifolds will be on display at SEMA in Las Vegas, NV and PRI in Orlando, FL.

 EFR Hot Side (Turbine)